KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-OlympicGames by fewieden](https://github.com/fewieden/MMM-OlympicGames)

-1. `.codeclimate.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. `build.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-4. `changelog.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-5. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+1. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-6. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `bloomberg.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `bloomberg.js`: Replace it with built-in fetch.
-8. Recommendation - Found 'node-fetch' in file `nbc.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `nbc.js`: Replace it with built-in fetch.
-9. Recommendation - Found 'node-fetch' in file `paralympic.js`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `paralympic.js`: Replace it with built-in fetch.

 ## [MMM-OnScreenMenu by shbatm](https://github.com/shbatm/MMM-OnScreenMenu)